manojbaniya444/Backend-101/Authentication/HTTP Authentication/Readme.md

 - **Digest**
 - and many more

 > As the User ID and password are passed over the network as clear text, the basic authentication scheme is not secure.
 HTTPS/TLS should be used with basic authentication.
-Without these additional security enhancements, basic authentication should not be used to protect sensitive data.
+Without these additional security enhancements, basic authentication should not be used to protect sensitive data